JOIN THE GROUP

 My approach to postdoctoral mentoring is deliberately hands-off, with strong emphasis on independence and originality, and close collaboration arising when mutually desired.
 I am always interested in hiring exceptional postdoctoral researchers, subject to availability of external funding, as postdoctoral positions in Italy are typically supported through personal grants rather than University-wide schemes.
 When I have funding and am actively recruiting, I will advertise an expression of interest (EoI) on INSPIRE-HEP, with material submitted via AJO.
 Candidates should take the EoI very seriously, in particular the cover letter.
 Given the difficulty in attracting top candidates to Italy, I ask applicants to explain their motivation for coming despite the comparatively low salaries: personal (non-scientific) motivations are explicitly welcome.
 In Italy, postdoctoral hiring usually cannot take place directly via AJO, and requires an official public selection (“concorso”): the EoI is not a formal application, but is used to identify candidates who will be subsequently invited to apply to the concorso.
 While this is formally open, the EoI is the relevant stage for assessing mutual interest.

 There are several other opportunities to join my group through independent fellowships.
-I actively support applications to the Marie Skłodowska-Curie (MSCA) postdoctoral fellowships, both European (2 years in Trento) and Global (2 years outside the EU - typically in North America - and 1 in Trento).
-I have extensive experience with this scheme, having supervised multiple applications and having won one myself in 2022, and UniTN’s grant office provides excellent support.
-Applications usually close in September, with projects starting typically one year later.
-Preparing a competitive application requires a substantial time commitment, I can only a very limited number of proposals each year.
-Interested candidates should therefore contact me well in advance, ideally no later than February.
+I actively support applications for Marie Skłodowska-Curie (MSCA) postdoctoral fellowships, both European (2 years in Trento) and Global (2 years outside the EU - typically in North America - and 1 in Trento).
+I have extensive experience with the scheme, having supervised many applications and having won one myself in 2022, and UniTN’s research support office provides excellent support.
+Applications typically close in September, with projects starting usually one year later.
+Writing a competitive proposal requires a huge time commitment, so I can only support a very limited number of proposals each year.
+Interested candidates should thus contact me well in advance, ideally no later than February.

 * Sweden: VR international postdoc grant, Blanceflor Foundation